hyron-group/hyron/CONTRIBUTING.md

 * If you are fixing a bug or adding a new feature, please create a branch for it.
 * Make Pull requests as descriptive as possible.
 * Every other best practice recommended when contributing to a project.
+* Select or add new card in project board as the same format with other to report to other what i will do